rohitpagote/Prometheus-Certified-Associate-PCA/04-dashboarding-and-visualization/01-introduction.md

 For those requiring even more advanced visualization capabilities, third-party tools like **Grafana** are highly recommended.
 Exclusively designed for robust data visualization, Dashboards, etc., Grafana provides extensive support for Prometheus data, along with deep customization possibilities.

 ## Summary
+There are several different ways to visualize Prometheus metric data

 Tools built into Prometheus:
 - Expression Browser
 - Console Templates